Semicontinuity of capacity under pointed intrinsic flat convergence: Appendix B: tangential differential, Dirichlet energy, Sobolev spaces, and capacity

-The main difference between the capacity we use in this paper and the definition given in \cite{HKST}, is that in our definition of capacity we only integrate the gradient term.
-However, it is possible to bound these capacities in terms of each other.
-For some constant $C$, we immediately have:
+The main difference between the capacity we use in this paper and the 2-Sobolev capacity given in \cite{HKST}, is that in our definition of capacity we only integrate the gradient term.

-On the other hand, if the space admits a Poincar\'e inequality, one can obtain $\capac_2(K) \leq C'\capac(K)$ for a constant $C'$ (see \cite[Theorem 6.16]{BB}).